simgrid/simgrid/examples/README.rst

     Simulator.
-The most interesting is probably not the C++ files since they are unchanged from the other simulations, but the associated files, such as the platform file to see how to declare a platform to be used with the ns-3 bindings of SimGrid and the tesh file to see how to actually start a simulation in these settings.
+The most interesting is probably not the C++ files since they are unchanged from the other simulations, but the associated files, such as the platform file to see how to declare a platform to be used with the ns-3 bindings of SimGrid and the tesh file to see how to start a simulation in these settings.

     .. tabs::